WAP (song): Music and lyrics

-"WAP" is a hip hop, trap, and dirty rap song with heavy bass, and it heavily samples Frank Ski's 1993 Baltimore club single "Whores in This House".
-Ski teased his involvement in a Twitter post the day before the song's release.
-Writing credits are given to Cardi B, Megan Thee Stallion, producers Ayo the Producer and Keyz, Ski, and Pardison Fontaine.
+"WAP" is a hip-hop, trap, and dirty rap song.
+It uses a vocal sample from Frank Ski's 1993 Baltimore club single "Whores in This House".
+The sample consists of Al "T" McLaran chanting "There's some whores in this house" in the style of a military cadence.
+It is looped around 80 times over the course of the song, with its pitch shifted up in some sections.
+The music is minimal—drum programming, a throbbing bass line, and McLaran's looped chant—leaving emphasis on the rapping.
+Writing credits are given to Cardi B, Megan Thee Stallion, producers Ayo and Keyz, Ski, and Pardison Fontaine.